MicrosoftDocs/Viva/Viva/insights/Setup/format-data-for-upload.md

    2. In the worksheet, the first row must contain column headers.
 Every column must have a column header.
 To know what columns (what data) to include, see [Prepare organizational data](prepare-organizational-data.md).
    3. All rows below row 1 must contain data about employees.
 Include one row of data per person, per EffectiveDate.

-   > [!Note]
+   >[!Note]
-   > Each column represents an attribute.
-Many attributes are optional, but a few attributes (such as **EffectiveDate**) are required.
+   >Each column represents an attribute.
+Many attributes are optional, but a few attributes (such as **PersonID**) are required.
 For details, see [Structure the organizational data](prepare-organizational-data.md#structure-the-organizational-data).

 4. Save the worksheet into a single, flat, text file.